annakrystalli/open-source-workshop/practicalexercises/github/git-01-lets-get-started-with-github.md

 This process can be done with an existing project that isn't in git yet, or a new project.
 We'll start by creating a new repository to get the feel for things.

-1. In GitKraken, make sure you're logged in.
+1. In GitKraken, make sure you're logged in to GitHub.
 2. Create a new repository (File > Init Repo)

 	<img src="assets/init-1-gk.png" alt="title picture" width="700px">